PoCInnovation/Whitecomet-Research/README.md

 ## What's Next

 We're looking for more FUD technics, like metamorphic malware or how to bypass Anti-Virus that is using AI.
-We are also interesting in making our own Anti-Virus to counter those threats.
+We are also interested in making our own Anti-Virus to counter those threats.